cs6213/coqioa/README.md

 # CoqIOA

+## Note for CS6213

+This code compiles with Coq 8.11.2.
+Compilation of the case studies (e.g., `CounterNetworked.v`) takes quite some time.

+## Original Note

 Source code for [CoqIOA: A Formalization of IO Automata in the Coq Proof Assistant](coqioa.pdf).

 This repository represents a snapshot of ongoing work.
 If you're doing anything